 It was once believed that pain perception was equivalent to the degree of damage done to the tissue.
 It makes intuitive sense.
 However, it turns out that it’s not that simple, according to the Gate Control theory.

-The larger nerve fiber handles sensory activity like touch, pressure and vibrations.
+The larger nerve fiber handles sensory activity like touch, pressure, and vibrations.
 These influence what’s called an inhibitory interneuron, which can directly decrease the chance of pain being felt.
-The theory is that the more active these larger nerve fibers are in relative to small fibers, the less pain is felt.
+The theory is that the more active these larger nerve fibers are relative to small fibers, the less pain is felt.